jg-digital-media/jgdm-100DaysOfCode/work/notes/codersnotes-r9.md

 ### Day 0

 #### Accessibility Tips

++ Screen readers announce HTML elements based on the document flow.
+Use Flexbox to change conent order to suit but order in markup is unchanged for screen readers
+  + `aria-hidden` attribute set to true - hides content from screen readers

+  + using separate tables will help screen readers understand the document flow

 + Typeface plays an important role in the accessibility of a page.
 Some fonts are easier to read than others, and this is especially true on low-resolution screens.